tidota/mav-tunnel-nav/README.md

 Then, Iris starts to fly.

 ## Running on multiple machines
-It is possible to run the ROS nodes on multiple machines.
+This repo contains a bash script to run the ROS nodes on multiple machines:
 `src/mav-tunnel-nav/scripts/network_setup.sh`
 This will set environment variables required for network settings of ROS and Gazebo.